 Summer wildflowers may be gorgeous, but you still need to respect the land they’re on; don’t pick them, and stick to paths, roads and trails rather than wading in knee-high.
 It’s sometimes best to watch the extravaganza from a distance to experience the full joy of glowing flowers, happy bees and summer sunshine.

 Muker Meadows, Swaledale, Yorkshire

 The Muker hay meadows are famous for the richness and density of their wildflowers; it’s likely you’ll encounter more species here than anywhere else in the UK.
-Their summer wildflowers include rare grasses and beauties like Lady’s Mantle and Wood Crane’s Bill, and the meadows are best viewed in full flower in mid-June.
+Their summer wildflowers include rare grasses and beauties like Lady’s Mantle and Wood Crane’s Bill, and the meadows are best viewed in full flower in mid-June - and you'll also find plenty when embarking on some of the best walks in North Yorkshire.
 They’re protected as ‘Coronation Meadows’ by the Prince of Wales and are best viewed from public rights-of-way.

 The Cotswolds, Gloucestershire

 Fans of orchids will be bowled over by the native orchids on display around the Cotswolds.
 The estate of Greystones contains the Salmonsbury Meadows, which are famous for their displays of rare Southern Marsh and Early Marsh orchids in mid-June.
 Meanwhile, the Cotswolds Important Plant Area, which stretches across the local countryside, contains twelve different species of summer-flowering orchid, including the rare red helleborine; look out for them on a summer amble along the Cotswold Way National Trail.